ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 There's also another sysfs entry called `/sys/class/leds/mmc1` but I had no luck finding the corresponding led on the board or such a node in the device-tree file.

 Please be aware that we're talking about a developer sample so final product might change.
+Same applies to the heatsink which was a temporary hack by Radxa to provide us early testers with something.
+Final heatsink implementation of course will *not* block the M.2 2280 slot on the other PCB side!
+But I'm still hoping for Radxa coming up with an [elegant metal enclosure dissipating the heat passively away](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/113?u=tkaiser) so those heatsink mounting holes are not needed anyway.

 ## USB